 The emissions of the Wholesale Business in fuel and remaining mineral oil products are assigned to the locations of the petrol distribution points (SBI 46.71) in the Netherlands according to the ratio of employees at the distribution point.
-Details are available at:
+Details available via www.emissieregistratie.nl/Documentatie/07 Ruimtelijke verdeling.